Why Strategy Alone Does Not Create Alignment

-A strategy on paper doesn’t tell people how to interpret complexity, how to weigh competing demands, or how to act when the unexpected happens.
-Without that shared compass, organizations default to individual judgment, and coherence frays.
+A strategy on paper does not tell people how to act when the unexpected happens.
+Without a shared compass, organizations default to individual judgment, and coherence frays.

 The missing discipline is not more analysis, but strategic narrative.